 Ulva grow as visible tubes with a single layer of cells, some also with filamentous branchlets.
 Many marine kinds develop further to form flat double-layered sheets.

-Chlorophyceae include single cells, colonies, and palmelloid forms, either with or without flagella, as well as some filamentous groups.
+Chlorophyceae include single cells, colonies, and palmelloid forms, all variously with or without flagella, as well as some filamentous groups.
 Motile cells have flagella projecting out from slightly separated bases, either directly apart or on the left side of one another.

 Greek chaitē, long hair, phoros, bearing

 Chaetophora have branched filaments radiating from a central point or attached base.
 These form dense spheres or larger growths with firm mucilage, often on other plants.